emptylight370/siyuan-vscodelite-edit/README.md

 - v2.4.1
   - Adapt to API change(siyuan-note/siyuan#15727)
+  - Supplement the minimal Siyuan version that has been missing before
 - v2.4.0
   - Fix display problem of database group in background plugin adaption
   - Fine-tune title icons' display position in list